OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User: Introduction

 \section{Introduction}

 As continuous data collection becomes more commonplace across domains, there is a corresponding need to monitor systems, devices, and even human health and activity in order to find patterns in collected data, as well as deviations from those patterns~\cite{chandola2009survey, aggarwal2017outlieranalysis}.
 Over the past decade, tremendous progress has been made in using machine learning to perform various types of monitoring, including unsupervised time series anomaly detection.
-For example, in the past 5 years, \citet{hundman2018lstmdt} created a forecasting Long Short-Term Memory (LSTM) model to find anomalies in spacecraft data, \citet{park2018vae} used LSTM variational autoencoders for anomaly detection in multimodal sensor signals collected from robotic arms, and \citet{geiger2020tadgan} used generative adversarial networks for time series anomaly detection on widely used public datasets.
+For example, in the past 5 years, \citet{hundman2018lstmdt} created a Long Short-Term Memory (LSTM) forecasting model to find anomalies in spacecraft data, \citet{park2018vae} used LSTM variational autoencoders for anomaly detection in multimodal sensor signals collected from robotic arms, and \citet{geiger2020tadgan} used generative adversarial networks for time series anomaly detection on widely used public datasets.

 These methods have gained popularity given their unsupervised nature.
 With supervised learning, models learn patterns from human-labelled data and then use those patterns to detect other anomalies.
 That these models are restricted to previously labelled events, which are themselves difficult for humans to find, makes it more challenging for models to make useful predictions.
 Moreover, these models struggle to find ``new'' events that are interesting to the user.
 In contrast, with unsupervised learning, no ground truth is given to the model, revealing anomalies that may have otherwise gone unseen.
-This property is highly valuable to users, who are often unable to determine \textit{what} they are looking for and \textit{when} it will occur -- which we refer to as the ``unknown-unknowns'' issue.
-Since unsupervised models flag any intervals that deviate from what is expected, these models can help finding ``unknown-unknowns.''
+This property is highly valuable to users, who are often unable to determine \textit{what} they are looking for and \textit{when} it will occur.
 In this paper, we focus on unsupervised models.

 When \textit{end-users} -- defined here as people who are interested in training a model on their own data in order to find anomalies -- attempt to use these models, they regularly run into particular challenges and pain points, which we highlight in Table~\ref{tab:pprq}.